jayfunc/BetterLyrics/README.md

 4. Click the check mark
 5. Select the largest installation package in the resulting list to download and install

 ### Unable to launch the app?
+(May not be the latest version)

+If you are using third-party modified Windows, you are probably can not launch the app.

-Download from https://drive.google.com/file/d/15FiqmSVG3_SZ9Y-_2ZS_qbFvogbNp5Y5/view?usp=sharing and follow the instruction [here](https://github.com/jayfunc/BetterLyrics/blob/dev/How2Install/How2Install.md)
+To solve this issue, please try to download from [Google Drive (v1.0.71.0)](https://drive.google.com/file/d/15FiqmSVG3_SZ9Y-_2ZS_qbFvogbNp5Y5/view?usp=sharing) and follow the instruction [here](https://github.com/jayfunc/BetterLyrics/blob/dev/How2Install/How2Install.md).

 ## Build

-Replace `BetterLyrics\BetterLyrics.WinUI3\BetterLyrics.WinUI3\Constants\LastFMTemplate` with `BetterLyrics\BetterLyrics.WinUI3\BetterLyrics.WinUI3\Constants\LastFM.cs`
+Before you build, make sure that you have already replaced `BetterLyrics\BetterLyrics.WinUI3\BetterLyrics.WinUI3\Constants\LastFMTemplate` with `BetterLyrics\BetterLyrics.WinUI3\BetterLyrics.WinUI3\Constants\LastFM.cs`

 ## 💖 Many thanks to